tiagofumo/dart-vim-flutter-layout/README.md

 # dart-vim-flutter-layout
-If you are trying to code flutter with vim but can't indent code to save your life.
-This is my attempt to solve that problem, at least for my personal use.
+If you are trying to code flutter with vim but can't indent code to save your life, this is my attempt of solving that problem, at least for my personal use.

 #### Known bugs
 Indenting errors with comments